hawkw/mycelium/bitfield/README.md

 components are modular: it's possible to use the packing spec types to hand-write all of the code that the `bitfield!` macro would generate.

+This crate was originally implemented for usage in the [Mycelium operating system][Mycelium], although it is usable in other projects and does not depend on any Mycelium-specific libraries.

 ## comparison with other crates

 There are several other crates implementing bitfields or bitfield-related